NYSCP Modern Slavery & Child Trafficking - North Yorkshire

 Boys facing away

 Modern Slavery and Child Trafficking are types of child abuse.
 Many children and young people are trafficked into the UK from other countries.
-Child Trafficking also takes place where a child is taken from one area in the country to another.
-This is a common feature with Organised Crime Groups exploiting children to carry out crime such as drug dealing as part of County Lines.
+Child Trafficking also takes place when a child is taken from one area in the country to another.
+This is a common feature with Organised Crime Groups exploiting children to carry out crimes such as drug dealing as part of County Lines.

-Trafficking is where a child is tricked, forced or persuaded to leave their homes and are moved or transported and then exploited, forced into sexual abuse, commit crime, work or sold.
+Trafficking is where a child is tricked, forced or persuaded to leave their homes and is moved or transported and then exploited, forced into sexual abuse, commit a crime, work or sold.
 Children are trafficked for:

 • sexual and criminal exploitation